james-priest/100-days-of-code-log-r2/README.md

   - saved all progress
   - had one pen open in two different tabs (my bad); closed one tab & saved the other
   - overwrote my work by saving "wrong" tab. 😠😭
-  - rewrote code from memory.
-Ended up being unintended Spaced Repetition which helped me understand the code even better.😁

-So I rewrote the proof-of-concept code from memory which was server to help me remember it better.
+So I rewrote the proof-of-concept code from memory.

 **Link to work:**
 - [https://codepen.io/james-priest/pen/PKmMzP?editors=1011](https://codepen.io/james-priest/pen/PKmMzP?editors=1011)